claudiunderthehood/traction_control/README.md

 # Traction Control Simulation

-This repository demonstrates a simple **traction control** simulation using C++ and [SDL2](https://www.libsdl.org/) for visualization.
-The project models a vehicle with four wheels, each of which can experience **slip** if the wheel’s angular velocity diverges from the vehicle’s linear speed.
+This repository demonstrates a simple **traction control** simulation using C++, SDL for visualization and libtorch.
+The project offers two kinds of emulation.
+The first one models a vehicle with four wheels, each of which can experience **slip** if the wheel’s angular velocity diverges from the vehicle’s linear speed.
 A **TractionControl** system then attempts to keep the slip ratio within a desired range by adjusting brake torque or drive torque.
-I'm not very good at visualisation so sorry if it is not the best.
-The code is commented allowing everyone to change the parameters.
+The second one offers a **traction control simulation powered by a ML model** trained to predict best brake and drive torque to reduce wheels slip.
+I'm not very good at visualization, so sorry if it is not the best.
+The code is commented, allowing everyone to change the parameters.

 ## Features